benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ### Customzing the configuration for a specific user

 To allow the mail provider to return a configuration adjusted for that mailbox, the client sends the email address as query parameter in URL 1.1.

-This allows the mail provider to e.g. separate mailboxes on geographically local mail servers, e.g. a mail server located in the same office building where an employee works.
+For example, a global company might want to locate the mailbox geographically close to the user, in the same country or even in the same office building.

 However, while the protocol allows for such heterogenous configurations, mail providers are discouraged from doing so, and are instead encouraged to provide